 Formal debt relief

 Only a Licensed Insolvency Trustee (LIT) can help relieve your tax debt.
-A LIT will walk you through all your options and help you determine if a consumer proposal or bankruptcy is the best choice to get you a fresh start.
-Formal debt relief solutions have helped countless Canadians manage, reduce, or eliminate their debt, including tax debt.
-In addition to this, virtually all types of consumer debt, such as credit card debt, personal loans, and payday loans, can be included in a consumer proposal or bankruptcy.
-Filing a consumer proposal or bankruptcy will stop collection activity, interest payments, and penalties.
+An LIT will walk you through all your options and help you determine if a consumer proposal or bankruptcy is the best choice to get you a fresh start.
+Formal debt relief solutions have helped countless Canadians manage, reduce, or eliminate their debt—including tax debt.

 How to avoid tax debt in the future